Utah Administrative Code

 (b) shall supervise regular privacy and security compliance audits, following initiation by the Board;

-(c) shall have responsibility for identification of threats to data security protections;
+(c) shall have responsibility for identification of threats to data privacy protections;

 (d) shall develop and recommend policies to the Board and model policies for LEAs for: